https://www.deakin.edu.au/research/support-for-researchers/research-integrity/generative-artificial-intelligence-ai/43781_950x475_person-on-laptop.jpg

 What is generative AI?

-Potential benefits of generative AI for researchers
+Potential benefits for researchers

 Private or personal information

-Other confidential or sensitive data or material
+Confidential or sensitive data

 You are legally and ethically responsible